-- Use of derogatory names, insults and jokes. - Racist, sexist, homophobic or discriminatory graffiti. - Provocative behaviour such as wearing racist, sexist, homophobic or discriminatory badges or insignia. - Bringing discriminatory material into school. - Verbal abuse and threats. - Incitement of others to discriminate or bully due to victim's race, disability, gender or sexual orientation. - Discriminatory comments in the course of discussion. - Ridicule of an individual for difference e.g. food, music, religion, dress etc; - Refusal to co-operate with other people on grounds of race, gender, disability or sexual orientation.
+- Use of derogatory names, insults and jokes. - Racist, sexist, homophobic or discriminatory graffiti. - Provocative behaviour such as wearing racist, sexist, homophobic or discriminatory badges or insignia. - Bringing discriminatory material into school. - Verbal abuse and threats. - Incitement of others to discriminate or bully due to victim's race, disability, gender or sexual orientation. - Discriminatory comments in the course of discussion.

+- Ridicule of an individual for difference e.g. food, music, religion, dress etc; - Refusal to co-operate with other people on grounds of race, gender, disability or sexual orientation.

 Responding to and reporting incidents It should be clear to pupils and staff how they report discriminatory incidents.
+Pupil discriminatory incidents are logged on CPOMS.
 All staff, teaching and non-teaching, should view dealing with incidents as vital to the well-being of the whole school.